mmiyajima2/django-kantanlog/README.rst

 Kantan log is a simple Django helper app.
-This app supports logging to Django Model's created_by, updated_by and http requests interception.
+This app supports logging to Django Model's created_by, updated_by.
+At http requests interception, too.

 Installation